haoxins/haoxins.github.io/archived/2021-machine-learning.md

   low latency, *real-time serving* for the feature values, and support both training and serving workloads.

+* Another key component is the **metadata store**, where information about each execution of the pipeline is recorded in order to help with data and artifact lineage, reproducibility, and comparisons.
+  It also helps you debug errors and anomalies.

 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search